Edit Images Before Uploading Them To Your WordPress Media Library

 To help our visitors edit and upload images we need to make three small changes to our website.

-1. Load the pintura-input styles and script.
+1. Load the pintura, and pintura-input styles and scripts.

 2. Copy a PHP script to handle the upload to the media library.